luckyhyosun/fullstackopen/README.md

 ```

 🐬 **Session + Cookie**
-+ Server stores full guestbook with all user info (who borrowed which books, permissions, etc.).
++ The server creates guestbook (a session store*) that holds information _only about users who are currently logged in_, with all user info (who borrowed which books, permissions, etc.).
-+ Guest receives a small memo with just a guest ID
++ Guest receives a small memo📝 with just a guest ID.
 + Every time the guest visits the library:
   - They show the memo (cookie).
   - The librarian looks up the ID in the guestbook to find all info → allows borrowing, etc.